 Eulogize Now

 Eulogies are filled with fond memories, funny anecdotes, joyful shared moments, and many this-is-why-you’re-special stories that we don’t always offer the eulogized before they die.
 Why not let them know while they’re alive?
-And it look up!
+And look it up.
 You can use how-to-write-a-eulogy instructions for composing a note to a friend to share your heart now!

 The notion that a eulogy is a lot and a little too late is the reason I wrote preulogies for my friends.
 I wanted them to know now.